Table of Contents

 - PI can support a maximum of 15,000 Access Points on a high-end server.
 This limit of 15,000 includes both client-serving Access Points and Access Points in wIPS Monitor Mode. wIPS and Data APs can be intermixed at a variety of ratios to reach the upper limit of 15000 Access Points per PI.
 These ratios are dependent on environmental RF conditions, density of the existing WLAN installation and the required level of security monitoring.

 - Each wIPS mode has a different recommended deployment density.
-For Enhanced local mode, we recommend a density of 1:1, meaning that every AP should be in enhanced local mode.
+For local mode with wIPS, we recommend a density of 1:1, meaning that every AP should be in Local Mode with wIPS.
 For Monitor Mode APs we recommend a density of 1:5 and for the AP3600 with the WSM module, we recommend 2:5.
 This is shown in the table below.